Photo by goodluz / Shutterstock.com

 Marci Paravia / Shutterstock.com

-The U.S. network of national parks is an American treasure.
-And if you choose the right days throughout the year, you can visit these crown jewels of the National Park Service for free in 2017.
+The network of U.S. national parks is an American treasure.
+And if you choose the right days throughout the year, you can visit these crown jewels of the National Park Service for free in 2018.

-Admission is free to all 400 national parks on the following days:
+Admission is free to 400-plus national parks on the following days:

-Helpful hint: Use these days to visit one of the 124 parks that normally charge an entrance fee.
-The other parks are free year-round.
+Helpful hint: Use these days to visit one of the more than 100 parks that normally charge an entrance fee.
+The other national parks are free year-round.